Updated: Mar 11

 By Luke Lancaster

 Mary was a virgin both before, during, and after her conception of Jesus.
 She never had sexual relations.
-This was not because sex is bad, but because she was set apart by God from the rest of humanity.
-She was overshadowed by the Holy Spirit!
-This was an immensely sacred thing, for she conceived God Himself in her womb.
-For a man to approach her would be like taking the communion cup from the Church and using it to hold M&M's in your cabinet, or like making the altar your pool-side tabletop!
+This was not because sex was bad in her eyes, but because she had made a vow to be a perpetual virgin.
+This was no accident, for she was set apart by God from the rest of humanity to the point of being overshadowed by the Holy Spirit!
+To be "overshadowed" indicates a marital relationship according to Catholic Answers.
+This was an immensely sacred thing, for she conceived God Himself in her womb by the power of God Himself!
+For an ordinary man to approach her would be like taking the sacred communion cup from the Church and using it to hold M&M's while you watch a movie.

 St. Jerome (c.
 383) wrote an entire work on Mary's perpetual virginity against the heretic Helvidius who denied it.
 At one point in the work, St. Jerome notes the history of how the Church has taught about Mary's virginity.
-Helvidius quoted Tertullian and Victorinus as people who denied the Perpetual virginity of Mary, but Jerome responded with a mighty number of bishops who affirmed it: "Might I not array against you the whole series of ancient writers?
+Helvidius quoted Tertullian and Victorinus as people who denied the perpetual virginity of Mary, but Jerome responded with a mighty number of bishops who affirmed it: "Might I not array against you the whole series of ancient writers?
 Ignatius [108 AD], Polycarp [65-155 AD], Irenaeus [130-200 AD], Justin Martyr [100-165 AD], and many other apostolic and eloquent men, who against [the heretics] Ebion, Theodotus of Byzantium, and Valentinus, held these same views and wrote volumes replete with wisdom.
 If you had ever read what they wrote, you would be a wiser man" (Against Helvidius: The Perpetual Virginity of Mary 19).
+Jerome claims that those early bishops (Ignatius, Polycarp, Irenaeus, Justin Martyr, etc.) spoke of Mary as a perpetual virgin!

 Origen of Alexandria (c.
 248) said, “The Book [the Protoevangelium] of James [records] that the brethren of Jesus were sons of Joseph by a former wife, whom he married before Mary.
 Now those who say so wish to preserve the honor of Mary in virginity to the end, so that body of hers which was appointed to minister to the Word . . . might not know intercourse with a man after the Holy Spirit came into her and the power from on high overshadowed her.
 And I think it in harmony with reason that Jesus was the firstfruit among men of the purity which consists in [perpetual] chastity, and Mary was among women.
 For it were not pious to ascribe to any other than to her the firstfruit of virginity” (Commentary on Matthew 2:17).